decred/dcrdocs/docs/getting-started/user-guides/agenda-voting.md

 # **Mainnet Voting Guide**

-This guide was last updated on May 2, 2017.
+This guide was last updated on September 23, 2017.

 This page is intended to give a brief introduction to how agenda voting works and details the process for setting your tickets to cast your preferred vote for any agenda.